 As an undergraduate in Radio/Television/Film, you’ll become fluent in both media production and analysis.

-You’ll receive hands-on training in creating, editing and producing innovative media—films, computer animation, and video installations.
+You’ll receive hands-on training in creating, editing, and producing innovative media—films, computer animation, soundtracks, and video installations.
 Student work regularly wins awards in the U.S. and abroad.

-Our faculty, which boasts both practicing filmmakers, screenwriters, and leading cultural theorists, will challenge you to hone your own original vision and make you conversant with the important ideas of our times.
+Our faculty, which includes both practicing filmmakers, screenwriters, media artists, and leading cultural theorists, will challenge you to hone your original vision and make you conversant with the important ideas and debates of our times.
 As you learn, your technical skills, critical skills and social senses will be transformed, preparing you to reinvent the media of the future.

-A degree in Radio/Television/Film prepares you to continue working in areas such as:
+A major in Radio/Television/Film prepares you to continue working in areas such as:

 In addition to a rigorous and comprehensive study of media cultures and screenwriting, Radio/Television/Film students can develop and hone their filmmaking craft through a variety of production opportunities within the curriculum and outside of the classroom.